pac4j/dropwizard-pac4j/README.md

 A [Dropwizard](http://www.dropwizard.io/) bundle for securing REST endpoints using [pac4j](http://www.pac4j.org/).

-Versions <= 4.x are based on Dropwizard v1.x while versions >= 5.x are based on Dropwizard v2.x (JDK 11).
+**The new version 5.0.0 is based on Dropwizard v2.x (JDK 11)** while previous versions were based on Dropwizard v1.x.

 ## Usage